webhintio/hint/packages/hint-meta-viewport/README.md

 ## Can the hint be configured?

-That this hint takes into consideration the [targeted browsers](../index.md#browser-configuration), and if no versions of Safari for iOS < 9 are included, it will not require `initial-scale=1`.
+This hint takes into consideration the [targeted browsers](../index.md#browser-configuration), and if no versions of Safari for iOS < 9 are included, it will not require `initial-scale=1`.

 ## How to use this hint?